 The foundation of the Milwaukee PackOut System is the rolling toolbox.
 In the same category are two other non-wheeled toolboxes.
 For common features, they all sport an IP65 rating against dust and water along with reinforced corners.

-The latches on each of the tool boxes are stout and give plenty of reason for confidence.
+We paid special attention to the latches on each of the tool boxes in our Milwaukee Packout review.
+The stout latches give plenty of reason for confidence.
 I like that Milwaukee includes a metal washer to reinforce the padlock hole.
 However, one of our boxes already lost one, so you’ll want to keep an eye on those.

 Milwaukee PackOut Organizer Options

 Things begin to shrink slightly when you move to the PackOut Organizers.
-The latches aren’t as substantial, but still excellent for the application.
+The latches aren’t as substantial but are still excellent for the application.
 The handles are a bit smaller as well.
 However, the attachment points are just as solid as the tool boxes.

 Like the internal boxes on the tool boxes, what’s missing here is the ability to set the bins into the top with a level of security.